-We found that while the rate of change in out-migrating hatchery smolt population over years seemed to be positive (Figure 10) and the trend for wild stocks were negative, the relationship of hatchery passage to wild passage (all wild stocks or only the Upper Yakima wild stock) was not statistically significant.
+We found that while the rate of change in out-migrating hatchery smolt population over years seemed to be positive and the trend for wild stocks were negative, the relationship of hatchery passage to wild passage (all wild stocks or only the Upper Yakima wild stock) was not statistically significant.
 This indicates that the production and releases of spring Chinook hatchery smolts into the upper Yakima do not have an effect on the production of wild smolts.
-The reduction of the production of wild smolts could be influenced by many factors including YKFP Project Year 2022 M&E Annual Report, Appendix C, Prosser Spring Chinook smolt passage habitat loss that limits the carrying capacity and it eventually reduces the survival rate and the total outmigration.
+The reduction of the production of wild smolts could be influenced by many factors including habitat loss that limits the carrying capacity and it eventually reduces the survival rate and the total outmigration.